eco-community/website-translations/doc/fr/status.md

 | Is my Eco account covered by the FDIC? | [/is-my-eco-account-covered-by-the-fdic](https://support.eco.com/en/articles/4620326-is-my-eco-account-covered-by-the-fdic) | [Proposal](https://eco-community.github.io/website-translations/fr//articles/4620326-is-my-eco-account-covered-by-the-fdic/) | Started | @jeremie | none
 | Are there any fees for using Eco? | [/are-there-any-fees-for-using-eco](https://support.eco.com/en/articles/4620328-are-there-any-fees-for-using-eco) | [Proposal](https://eco-community.github.io/website-translations/fr//articles/4620328-are-there-any-fees-for-using-eco/) | Started | @jeremie | none
 | Why does Eco ask me to agree to terms and conditions from third parties? | [/why-does-eco-ask-me-to-agree-to-terms-and-conditions-from-third-parties](https://support.eco.com/en/articles/4681891-why-does-eco-ask-me-to-agree-to-terms-and-conditions-from-third-parties) | [Proposal](https://eco-community.github.io/website-translations/fr//articles/4681891-why-does-eco-ask-me-to-agree-to-terms-and-conditions-from-third-parties/) | Started | @jeremie | none
+I have an idea for a new feature or want to share feedback Are you hiring?

 ### 2.2 Founding your Eco account